 Philadelphia Criminal Appeals Lawyer Lloyd Long Can Help

-If you or a family member would like to withdraw your guilty plea in a criminal case, you should consult with a Philadelphia criminal defense lawyer.
+If you or a family member would like to withdraw your guilty plea in a criminal case, you should consult with a Philadelphia criminal lawyer.
 Lloyd Long has extensive experience dealing with criminal appeals and various types of criminal procedures, and he will put his experience to work for you.
 Lloyd Long handles cases in Philadelphia and is prepared to represent you with dedication and persistence.
-To schedule a free consultation, call the Law Offices of Lloyd Long at (215) 666-0381, or contact us online.
+To schedule a free consultation, call the Law Offices of Lloyd Long at (215) 302-0171, or contact us online.